How To Stop Overthinking And Let Your Worry Work For You

 To use anxiety as a productive tool, we have to make sure worry doesn’t tip into the sticky swirl of rumination.
 With the wrong attitude and outlook, anxious worry can quickly transform itself into more dangerous overthinking.
 A gateway to depression, rumination is anxiety run amok, where negative feelings drive a spiral of negative thinking that leads to increased distress, and a greater sense of hopelessness.

-For more help with managing the stress and anxiety, check out my new book, Hack Your Anxiety (debuted as #1 Amazon New Release), register for my free mini-ecourse on making anxiety work for you by signing up for book bonuses, or check-out my anxiety blog.
+For more help with managing the stress and anxiety, check out my book, Hack Your Anxiety, sign-up for my free mini-ecourse to help you hack anxiety’s most common challenges, or subscribe to my newsletter.